 Music Interview and Portfolio Review

-Once the Office of Graduate Admissions application is complete, the School of Music Graduate Studies Committee will review the materials and make a recommendation to the School's coordinator of graduate studies The program advisor for composition will contact applicants selected for interview.
+Once the application in the Office of Admissions is complete, the School of Music Graduate Studies Committee will review the materials and make a recommendation to the School's coordinator of graduate studies The program advisor for composition will contact applicants selected for interview.